 Fannie Mae and Freddie Mac are restricted by law to only purchase single-family mortgages below a specific amount, which is known as the "conforming loan limit".
 This limit for single-family, one-unit properties started around $33,000 back in the early 1970's and steadily increased to $417,000 in 2006.
 For specific high-cost areas outside the continental United States (Alaska, Hawaii, Guam and the US Virgin Islands) the maximum loan is capped at 150% of the loan limit.
 Over the years, the loan limit was raised in more expensive counties within the continental United States through various legislative acts, while other legislation established temporary limits for loans originated in certain time periods.
 A permanent formula for calculating the conforming loan limits was established in The Housing and Economic Recovery Act of 2008.

-2023 = Anticipated to be the second largest dollar increase & 3rd largest % increase on record.
+2023 is the second largest dollar increase to the loan limit & 3rd largest % increase to the loan limit on record.

 Last year (2022) is the largest dollar increase & % increase on record.
 Prior to that, 2006 had been the record holder for largest dollar increase on record.
 In 2006, the the loan limit jumped $57,000 - from $359,000 to $417,000, which was more than double any previous increase.
 In 2022, the maximum limit increased $98,950 which exceeded the 2006 figure by over $41K and was the largest % increase by 2.1%.

-While the increase in median home value for 2023 may not be quite as incredible as last year - it has still increased rather significantly and Q3 home values should be released soon.
+While the increase in median home value for 2023 may not be quite as incredible as last year - it has still increased rather significantly.
 2023 will only be the third year since 2000 that the max loan amount has shown an increase over 10% from the previous year.
-The 2023 dollar increase in loan amount is estimated to be the second highest on record at $67,800.
+The 2023 dollar increase in loan amount is estimated to be the second highest on record at $79,000.

 Over the past seven years, the maximum conventional loan limit has climbed upwards - at first slowly and then accelerating quite rapidly in the past two years to the highest limit ever in 2023.
 The annual limit increase varies or remains the same depending on the economy and current home prices.
 Some years the increases is slight or there was no increase at all - most notably from 2006 to 2016, when the maximum loan limit remained constant for 10 years straight.
 In 2017, the loan limit increased for the first time in 10 years, a small creep of around a 2%.
 From there through 2021, the percent increase was similar to the early 2000, around 7% each year.
 Then in 2022, we saw the largest percent increase on record at 18%.
 The conventional conforming loan limits over the last 23 years are shown below in table one.